You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 Princeton University is a private, not-for-profit, Ivy League research university that was founded in 1746 and is one of the oldest schools in America.
 It is associated with producing a large number of US politicians, Nobel Laureates, Rhodes Scholars, and Marshall Scholars.
 This school is located in Princeton, New Jersey, and holds regional accreditation by the MSCHE.

 This school offers degrees in 31 areas at the undergraduate and graduate levels.
 Certificate programs, as well as some select online offerings, are also available for ambitious students.
-The most popular programs at this school include engineering, biology, business, and chemistry.
+The most popular programs at this school include:

 All students have guaranteed placement during their undergraduate years at Princeton.
 Students also have access to a variety of traditions, cultural events, and even the Model United Nations Conference, all on campus.
 Students are also encouraged to become members of any one of the 250 student organizations that are represented on campus.